chanzuckerberg/cryoet-data-portal-backend/schema/v1.1.0/metadata-docs/AnnotationPointFile.md

     inlined_as_list: true
   delimiter:
     name: delimiter
-    description: The delimiter used in a oriented point annotation file.
+    description: The delimiter used in a point annotation file.
     from_schema: metadata
     exact_mappings:
-    - cdp-common:annotation_source_file_point_delimiter
+    - cdp-common:annotation_source_file_delimiter
     rank: 1000
+    ifabsent: string(,)
     alias: delimiter
     owner: AnnotationPointFile
     domain_of: